ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 ![BeyondAI Banner for Research Projects](../BeyondAI_Banner_Research_Projects_2025.png)

-# The Impact of Class Imbalance on Non-linear Classifiers
+# The Impact of Class Imbalance on Non-linear Classifiers: Evaluating Performance and Mitigation Strategies

 ***Provide a description of your project including***